-As at 31 December 2015, CFS' automobile financing portfolio registered a total outstanding loan balance of RM40.8 billion, which was an increase of 5.7 per cent. compared to 31 December 2014.
-This balance represented 22.3 per cent. of the CFS's total loan portfolio.

-The Group continues to be selective in growing its automobile financing portfolio by adopting a rebalancing strategy as well as offering integrated product bundling for end-customers based on the customer segments and lifestyle.
-The Group has introduced a customer loyalty and reward programmes to increase customer retention in collaboration with the Group's Affluent Banking segment.
-The Group has strategic alliances with car manufacturers and dealers and offers tailored financing packages through these alliances.
+As at 31 December 2017, CFS Malaysia's automobile financing portfolio registered a total outstanding loan balance of RM45.7 billion, which was an increase of 5.3 per cent. compared to 31 December 2016.
+This balance represented 22 per cent. of CFS Malaysia's total loan portfolio.
+The business continues to be selective in growing its automobile financing portfolio by adopting a rebalancing strategy as well as offering integrated product bundling for end-customers based on the customer segments and lifestyle.
+Automobile financing also has strategic alliances with car manufacturers and dealers and offers tailored financing packages through these alliances.